sigtyp/ST2024/README.md

 We set the upper temporal boundary to 1700 CE and do not include texts created later than this date in our dataset.
 The choice of this date is driven by the fact that most of the historical language data used in word embedding research dates back to the 18th century CE or later, and we would like to focus on the more challenging and yet uncovered data.

 The following table provides a brief overview of the data.
-We use ISO639-3 codes wherever they exist and special 4-letter codes based on them otherwise.
+We use ISO 639-3 codes wherever they exist and special 4-letter codes based on them otherwise.
 The “Script” column refers to the scripts used in the dataset, not to the script(s) a particular language used (e.g. our Sanskrit corpus is transliterated from Devanagari into the Latin script).
 The “Dating” column describes the period when texts in the dataset were created, not when a particular language existed.
 Finally, we provide the size of each subset in sentences (S) and tokens (T).

 **NB!** Our training, validation and test splits are different from those provided in the UD repositories.